statamic/v2-docs/content/collections/kb/redis-queue-for-multiple-sites.md

 ---
 title: Using a Redis queue for multiple sites on one server
 overview: You can run a Redis queue to optimize performance in the Control Panel when using Spock.
 With a Redis Queue you can also push other tasks, like generating assets, into the background.
-You might run into trouble when you run multiple Statamic sites with a Redis queue on one server.
+This article explains how you can make a Redis queue work for multiple Statamic sites on one server.
 kb_categories:
   - Tips, Tricks, and How-Tos
 related_reading: